-Prerequisites: Completion of previous course or equivalent Other: Students in grades 10-12 may have the option of earning college credit through EvCC.
-See the Learning Options for Students section on page 17 for more information about the College in the High School program.
+Prerequisites: Completion of previous course or equivalent Other: Students may have the option of earning college credit through CiHS.
+See the Learning Options for Students section on page 17 for more information about the CiHS program.

 Students incorporate their prior learning in Chinese 1 to extend beyond the most basic fundamentals of communication.
 Students continue to develop their communication skills in Chinese through interpersonal speaking and writing, presentational speaking and writing, and interpretive reading and listening.
 They expand their knowledge about diverse aspects of the cultures associated with the language and gain the ability and confidence to communicate at an advanced beginning level.
 A variety of resources are used, including written texts, songs, art works, films, and other media.